babelouest/ulfius/API.md

 According to the Websockets RFC, parameters `websocket_protocol` and `websocket_extensions` are specific for your application.

 In Ulfius Implementation, if you specify a list of protocols as a string of protocol names, separated by a comma (`,`), Ulfius framework will check each one and see if they match the list of protocols specified by the client.
 The resulting protocol list will be sent back to the client.
-Likewise, the websocket extension is specific to your application, you can specify a list of websocket extension separated by a semicolon (`;`).
+Likewise, the websocket extension is specific to your application, you can specify a list of websocket extension separated by a comma (`,`).

 If no protocol match your list, the connection will be closed by the framework and will return an error 400 to the client.
-If you set a `NULL` value for the protocol and/or the extension, Ulfius will accept any protocols and/or extension sent by the client.
+If you set a `NULL` value for the protocol and/or the extension, Ulfius will not accept any protocols and/or extension sent by the client, but the websocket connexion will be opened.

 3 callback functions are available for the websocket implementation: